Is Your Medical Device Company Ready for a Remote

 Working remotely is nothing new, and the pros and cons of doing so are well understood.
 Yet most audits are still conducted in person.
 Why?
 Well, some aspects of auditing are difficult to perform remotely, especially when a direct observation of manufacturing processes or paper documents is involved.
 Also, the human connection is powerful.
 A skilled auditor can “read” nonverbal clues while interviewing auditees.
 And let’s not forget that auditors are your partners, not adversaries.
 Rapport matters.

-All that being said, there are many instances in which doing a remote audit makes sense, or as the COVID-19 pandemic has shown us, makes it the preferred or only option.
+All that being said, there are many instances in which doing a virtual audit makes sense, or as the COVID-19 pandemic has shown us, makes it the preferred or only option.

 When our medical device clients inquire about remote audits, we first ask a few baseline questions: